jayalfredprufrock/codeigniter-boilerplate/README.md

 codeigniter-boilerplate
 =======================

-A great starting point for a codeigniter project, preloaded and configured with several useful sparks and libraries.
+A starting point for a Codeigniter 3.0 project, installable via composer and preloaded/configured with several useful sparks and libraries.